MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot.md

 ---
 title: Turn on and set up Copilot in Dynamics 365 Sales
-description: Learn how to turn on and set up Copilot in Dynamics 365 Sales.
-Help your sales team can get summaries of their records, catch up on recent changes, and prepare for meetings. ms.date: 07/31/2024 ms.topic: how-to ms.service: dynamics-365-sales
+description: Learn how to turn on and set up Copilot in Dynamics 365 Sales to improve sales productivity and effectiveness. ms.date: 07/31/2024 ms.topic: how-to ms.service: dynamics-365-sales